openvinotoolkit/datumaro/docs/source/docs/explanation/formats/image_zip.md

 ```

 Images in the archives must have a supported extension,
-follow the [user manual](/docs/user-manual/media_formats/) to see the supported
+follow the [media format](/docs/data-formats/media_formats/) to see the supported
 extensions.

 ## Export to other formats

-Datumaro can convert image zip dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
+Datumaro can convert image zip dataset into any other format [Datumaro supports](/docs/data-formats/supported_formats/).
 For example:

 ```bash